 Determining expanded uncertainty of the measurands.

-Each of these steps will now be explained.
+where standard uncertainty is an uncertainty expressed as a standard deviation and expanded uncertainty defines an interval encompassing a large fraction of the distribution of values that could reasonably be attributed to the measurand.

 3.2.1 Modelling the Measurement

-We can define a set of measurands Y as a functional relationship depending on N other input quantities X1, X2, …, XN:
+We can define a set of measurands Y as a functional relationship depending on N input quantities X1, X2, …, XN:

 Y=fX1,X2, …, XN#3.1

-The estimate of the measurands can therefore be found by evaluating the model using the estimates of each input quantity:
+The estimate of the measurands y can be found by evaluating the model using the estimates of each input quantity x1,x2,…,xN:

 y=fx1,x2,…,xN#3.2

-Each input quantity could either be obtained during this measurement, from a previous measurement, or from another source of information such as a datasheet or specification.
-An example of a measurement model could be for a temperature measurement, where the functional relationship includes the value observed from the meter, the measured values of two calibration temperatures, and the assumed values of those calibration temperatures.
-Using this method, uncertainty from the calibration can be correctly included in the evaluation.
-This is especially true for uncertainties caused by systematic errors, which do not vary during the measurement process, and so cannot be evaluated purely by performing repeat measurements.
+Each input quantity can be an observation made during this measurement, a result from a previous measurement, or another source of information such as a datasheet or specification.
+An example of a measurement model could be for a temperature measurement, where the input quantities would include the value observed from the meter, the previously measured values of two calibration temperatures, and the assumed values of those calibration temperatures.
+Using this method, uncertainty from the calibration can be included in the evaluation.
+This is especially true for uncertainties caused by systematic errors, which do not vary during the measurement process, and cannot be evaluated purely by performing repeat measurements.

-3.2.2 Input Quantities
+3.2.2 Evaluating Standard Uncertainty of Input Quantities

-Components of uncertainty in measurement can be divided into two categories: Category A uncertainty components are those that are evaluated using statistical analysis of a series of observations (i.e. repeats); Category B components are those that are evaluated using other means.
+Sources of uncertainty in measurement can be divided into two categories: Category A uncertainty components are those that are evaluated using statistical analysis of a series of observations (i.e. repeats); Category B components are those that are evaluated using other means.

 The GUM presents methods that include the use of both Bayesian and classical probabilistic methods to evaluate the uncertainty in the input quantities for a measurement model.
 In particular, classical methods [10] are used for the treatment of Category A uncertainty components and Bayesian methods [11] are used for the treatment of Category B uncertainty components.
 An informative discussion on these types of method can be found in [12].
 Since the publication of the GUM, some authors have stated (for example, in [13-16]) that this combination of different probabilistic methods (i.e., Bayesian and classical) represents an inconsistency in the GUM methodology for evaluating measurement uncertainty.
 The author has published a paper considering the effects of this inconsistency on electromagnetic wave measurements at radio frequencies [1], which forms the basis for this section of the chapter.

 The supplements to the GUM [7, 8] resolve the above-mentioned inconsistency by introducing a method for treating the Category A uncertainties that follows a Bayesian approach [17].
-Therefore, the two supplements no longer contain the inconsistency found in the original GUM.
+Therefore, the two supplements no longer contain the inconsistency found in the original GUM document.
 However, as a consequence of this change, there is now inconsistency between the method used to evaluate uncertainty described in the GUM and that described in the two supplements.
 In many situations, these different methods do not have a significant impact on the overall uncertainty that is evaluated.
 For situations where a considerable number of input quantities are observed simultaneously, the two different approaches can produce significantly different values of uncertainty.
-Such situations often occur in the area of high-frequency electromagnetic metrology, which is the topic of this thesis.
+Such situations often occur in the area of high-frequency electromagnetic metrology, which is the topic of this dissertation.

 3.2.2.1 Category A Evaluation